markwylde/workerbox/README.md

 npm test
 ```

-Visit https://0.0.0.0:8000 in your browser.

 ## How does it work?
 An iframe is inserted into the page from a completely separate domain.

 The iframe then creates a web worker, and handles posting messages between the iframe, webworker and your own app.

-Because the only communication between the user code and the workerbox instead is done through messaging, the argument inputs and outputs must all be JSON serializable.
+Because the only communication between the user code and the workerbox is done through messaging, the argument inputs and outputs must all be JSON serializable.